FANTASIA

 “It is.”
 The mask answered, resolutely.

-“Rowan, I baptise you in the name of the Father…” I said, scooping a cup of water and dousing the baby’s head.
-He squirmed in Emory’s arms as I went on.
+“Rowan, I baptise you in the name of the Father…” He said, scooping a cup of water and dousing the baby’s head.
+He squirmed in Emory’s arms as Father went on.

-Pouring the cup again, I continued “… and of the Son…” The water crept round, following the patterns of his thin silken hair like a gentle river.
-In this moment, I felt, as I always do, a jubilation sweep in my soul and cast out any pains subject to me, as a torrent consuming flame.
+Pouring the cup again, he continued “… and of the Son…” The water crept round, following the patterns of his thin silken hair like a gentle river.
+In this moment, Father felt, as he always does, a jubilation sweep in his soul and cast out any pains subject to him, as a torrent consuming flame.

-It seemed then that all the horror of this night had been worthwhile.
+To Father Faulkner, it seemed that all the horror of this night had been worthwhile.
 The movement of these three families in the suspecting dark - in which only villains move; the undignified transport of Rupert Powell’s body, and entry into St Crispin’s Church on a chaise longue (of all things); the hurried affair of the Baptism of Rowan Powell - God mustn’t be hurried.
 And for a moment, it seemed that this small act of bringing baby Rowan into the light had washed away the heinous acts committed on this night from his head.
-Here, from this holy font, the sins of the father are extinguished.
-But, of course, this was not true.
-This was a crime that could not possibly go unanswered, and if it took ten generations, justice would be served.
+Here, Father rationed, from this holy font, the sins of the father are extinguished.
+But, of course, this was not true, he could not help lamenting.
+Theirs was a crime that could not possibly go unanswered, one that will be felt across the Kingdom, and if it took ten generations, justice would be served.

 In his heart, Isambard knew this.
-And with a last grasp of Maroula, he squeezed her affectionately, then softly moved away.
+And with a last grasp of his wife, he squeezed her affectionately, then softly moved away.
 The Bailiffs stepped forward, growing impatient.